 Randy Barnett (30:35):

-It is constitutional under current doctrine, and there's a famous case called the Prince Case, which involved whether the federal government, while they were waiting for an instant background check system to be developed before people bought guns, to compel local sheriffs, to do a background check on everybody who applied to have a gun and the sheriffs object, some of the sheriffs objected to it.
-And in an opinion written by Justice Scalia, they said, he said that commandeering the states was not a necessary and proper exercise of Congress's commerce power because it was improper.
-In fact, that opinion in Prince was one of the only authorities we had in the Affordable Care Act challenge as to why an individual insurance mandate was improper.
-We argued, we had very few precedents that said there was a difference between necessary and proper.
-Prince was the main one, and Justice Scalia was the author of that and he was still on the court.
-So I felt pretty confident about him on this question, but it established the principle even though there are some originalists who argue that maybe the principle is a little exaggerated, but the principle that state officials cannot be commandeered by the federal government to enforce federal law, I think that's still good law.
+It is constitutional under current doctrine.
+There’s a famous case called Printz, which involved whether the federal government could, while waiting for an instant background check system to be developed, compel local sheriffs to conduct background checks on everyone applying to purchase a gun.
+Some of the sheriffs objected.
+In an opinion written by Justice Scalia, the Court held that commandeering the states was not a necessary and proper exercise of Congress’s commerce power because it was improper.
+In fact, the Printz opinion was one of the few authorities we relied on in the Affordable Care Act challenge to argue that the individual insurance mandate was improper.
+There were very few precedents drawing a distinction between what is ‘necessary’ and what is ‘proper,’ and Printz was the principal one.
+Justice Scalia authored that opinion and was still on the Court at the time, so I felt fairly confident about his position on the issue.

+It established the principle, even though there are some originalists who argue that maybe the principle is a little exaggerated, but the principle that state officials cannot be commandeered by the federal government to enforce federal law.
+I think that's still good law.
 I'm sure it's good law.
 I'm sure the majority of the court would hold that it's good law.

-And so I think what Utah did, I haven't read the bill and maybe there's something in it that I wouldn't agree with constitutionally, but just based on the way you describe it, I think that's perfectly fine.
-It's the reason why we have sanctuary cities and we have sanctuary whatever.
-Again, it's the anti-commandeering doctrine that conservatives have been for, I don't think.
+I think what Utah did, I haven't read the bill and maybe there's something in it that I wouldn't agree with constitutionally.
+But just based on the way you describe it, I think that's perfectly fine.
+It's the reason why we have sanctuary cities.
+Again, it's the anti-commandeering doctrine that conservatives have been for.

 Mitch Daniels (32:17):